Optimising the decision threshold in a weighted voting system: The case of the IMF's Board of Governors: Methodology and data

-\end{itemize} The Euclidean and the Manhattan distances do not reflect high relative deviations in the weights and Banzhaf indices of members with small weights.
-However, the maximal ratio ensures that no country does too well (Banzhaf / weight) or badly (weight / Banzhaf).
+\end{itemize} Euclidean and Manhattan distances fail to capture substantial relative deviations in the weights and Banzhaf indices of members with small voting weights.
+In contrast, the maximal ratio criterion ensures that no country is disproportionately advantaged (high Banzhaf-to-weight ratio) or disadvantaged (low Banzhaf-to-weight ratio) in terms of voting power.